ibnaleem/mixtral.py/README.md

 # mixtral.py
-A versatile Python module for running the Mixtral language model with customisable precision and attention mechanisms.
+A Python module for running the Mixtral language model with customisable precision and attention mechanisms.

 ## Installation
 ```